They wouldn't do that would they?

 The Global Agenda for Social Work and Social Development: Commitment to Action was formally released in the week of World Social Work Day and UN Social Work Day in March 2012 at simultaneous events in Geneva and New York.

 The second video features Janet Williams of Sheffield Hallam University.
 According to LinkedIn Janet contributes to a national Task Group on the Global Agenda for Social Work and Social Care and leads the UK Universities International sub- committee.
-Janets' profile page on the website of the International Association of Schools of Social Work also incorporates a link to their free magazine 'Social Dialogue'.
+Janets' profile page on the website of the International Association of Schools of Social Work (IASSW) recognises her as a member of the board of directors and chair of the capacity building education committee.
+The free magazinbe of the IASSW is 'Social Dialogue'.

 The final video is introduced by Sue Lawrence, President of the European Association of the Schools of Social Work.